Gonciarov/CV/README.md

 - currently IT-volunteering for Age UK charity, ready to get my first commercial experience;
 - good at problem-solving and fact-checking, can explain complicated things in simple words and edit text or code to make it readable and understandable;
 - highly experienced in meeting deadlines, communication with clients and stakeholders;
-- started coding as a hobby during 2020 pandemic;
+- started coding as a hobby during 2020 pandemic.

 ## Projects